Araceli Torres

-Angélica Araceli Torres Muñoz (born 23 December 2000) is a Mexican professional footballer who plays as a defender for Liga MX Femenil club Guadalajara and the Mexico national team.
+Angélica Araceli Torres Muñoz (born 23 December 2000) is a Mexican professional footballer who plays as a right-back for Liga Femenil club Cruz Azul, on loan from Guadalajara, and the Mexico national team.

-Career
+Club career

-In 2018, she started her career in Guadalajara, where she won a championship.
+In 2018, Torres started her career in Guadalajara, where she won a championship.
 Due to her good performances, she was called to the Mexico national team.

 International career

 Torres made her debut for the Mexico women's national team on 26 September 2023 in a 2024 CONCACAF W Gold Cup qualification game against Trinidad and Tobago.

 Torres was selected to represent Mexico at the 2023 Pan American Games held in Santiago, Chile, where the Mexican squad went undefeated to won the gold medal for the first time in their history at the Pan American Games, defeating Chile 1–0.